fictionco/fiction/@apps/docs/src/docs/extension/themes.md

 ### Installing A Theme

-Installing a Factor theme is as simple as adding it as a dependency in your `package.json`.
-This simple step will tell Factor to install it and how to use it.
+To install a Factor theme just it as a dependency in your `package.json`.
+This will tell Factor to install it and how to use it.

 For example, to install the theme that this site is running, just run: